Let me tell a story.

 More importantly, the manufacturing capacity of the plant was damaged and it was difficult to estimate the time for repairs.

 This is where the events take an interesting turn.
 Not everyone thinks of supply chain security beyond the physical security of goods in transit.
-For
+For example only a few people think in terms of continuity of supply.

-In fact, all the security experts who have no background in supply chain security fail on this count – they never think deep enough in terms of the layers of
+In fact, all the security experts who have no background in supply chain security fail on this count – they never think deep enough in terms of the layers of supply chain, while they do think deeply in terms of layers of physical security.

 Nokia had invested months, if not years, in creating and perfecting a robust and responsive supply chain security, while Ericsson’s business network was relatively a middle-of-the-line affair that worked well when things were good.